-- See Application Notes 13-1 and 13-3 for complete description of calculation of calibration coefficients for Beckman- or YSI-type sensors. - See Application Notes 64 and 64-2 for complete description of calculation of SBE 43 calibration coefficients. - Oxygen values computed by SEASAVE and Data Conversion differ from values computed by Derive.
-Both algorithms use the derivative of the oxygen signal with respect to time, and require a userinput window: - Quick estimate -SEASAVE and Data Conversion compute the derivative looking back in time, because they share common code and SEASAVE cannot use future values while acquiring real-time data. - Most accurate results -Derive uses a centered window (equal number of points before and after scan) to compute the derivative.
+- See Application Notes 13-1 and 13-3 for complete description of calibration coefficients for Beckmanor YSI-type sensors. - See Application Notes 64 and 64-2 for complete description of SBE 43 calibration coefficients. - The Tau correction ([tau(T,P) δV/δt] in the SBE 43 or [tau doc/dt] in the SBE 13 or 23) improves response of the measured signal in regions of large oxygen gradients.
+However, this term also amplifies residual noise in the signal (especially in deep water), and in some situations this negative consequence overshadows the gains in signal responsiveness.
+To perform this correction, select Apply Tau correction on Data Conversion's or Derive's Miscellaneous tab. - If the Tau correction is enabled, oxygen computed by Seasave and Data Conversion differ from values computed by Derive.
+Both algorithms compute the derivative of the oxygen signal with respect to time, and require a user-input window size: - Quick estimate -Seasave and Data Conversion compute the derivative looking back in time, because they share common code and Seasave cannot use future values while acquiring real-time data. - Most accurate results -Derive uses a centered window (equal number of points before and after scan) to compute the derivative. - In Data Conversion or Derive, the window size is input on the Miscellaneous tab. - A hysteresis correction can be applied in Data Conversion for the SBE 43.
+To perform this correction, select Apply hysteresis correction on Data Conversion's Miscellaneous tab.
+H1, H2, and H3 coefficients for hysteresis correction (entered in the .con or .xmlcon file) are available on calibration sheets for SBE 43s calibrated after October 2008. - See Calibration Coefficients for RS-232 Sensors below for the Aanderaa Optode Oxygen sensor.